 - On religion: Muslims believe eating a partly-developed embryo is “forbidden”.
 According to Quran, a law cited that any animal products should not be eaten if the animal has not been slaughtered properly.

-- On animal welfare: in UK, embryonic birds are “protected animals” once they have reached the last third of their incubation period.
+- On animal welfare: in the UK, embryonic birds are “protected animals” once they have reached the last third of their incubation period.
 Australia similarly stands against boiling the duck embryo from the 18th day of incubation onward.
-There are number of groups raised voice opposing the eating of half-hatched eggs as well.
+There is a number of groups raised voice opposing the eating of half-hatched eggs as well.

-- On health: Canada has labeled the food as “hazardous food” for the reason that the temperatures and environments for half-hatched eggs to grow are ideal for bacteria.
+- On health: Canada has labelled the food as “hazardous food” for the reason that the temperatures and environments for half-hatched eggs to grow are ideal for bacteria.